Department of Undergraduate Theology

 THEO-103C Intro to Theology 3 Credits

 An introductory study of the subject matter and scope of Christian theology.
 Examination is made of philosophical presuppositions, definition is sought for theological terms, and articulation of theological concepts is encouraged.
 Particular attention is given to the doctrinal tenets of the Assemblies of God.
-Students majoring in Religion (any concentration) must take THEO-103C to fulfill the core curriculum requirement in theology.
+Students majoring in Theology (any concentration) must take THEO-103C to fulfill the core curriculum requirement in theology.

 Terms Typically Offered: Fall and Spring.